mmashimo/fnc/README.md

 Generally, the script works in the following manner:

 - Parsing happens from left to right.
 Case is important.
+- _fnc_ is stack oriented, but the first set of operations can be either function or stack.
+Numbers and operations can be placed together (ex: _-4.5-3.2_).
+To be safe, use spaces to make it easier to read, especially when adding more functions to the equation.
+- Numerics or numbers with specifics are the basis of this app:
+	- Calculations are usually done as 'double'. _fnc_ will choose 'int32_t' or 'int64_t' as needed.
+Integer divide will turn into double if there are remainders.
-- Numberic or '-' followed by numerics are 'numbers'.
+    - Negative numbers must start with '-' and followed by 'numbers'.
+(Not to confuse intepreter with 'subtraction')
 	- A number can have units immediately after the number or by adding ':' and units the number (ex. _25F_ is the same as _25:F_ for degrees Fahrenheit).
-Units are alpha-numeric (but starts with an alphabet).
+Units are alpha-numeric but must start with an alphabet.
+	- Default angle expression is 'radians'.
+Use the '.fnc' configuration to set default to 'degrees'.
+Or use units.
-	- Number formatting is similar to Units, but is always enclosed in single quotes.
-It is important to make sure there is an ending quote unless using escape (\') for feet or minutes, for example.
+	- Number formatting (C-style format, ex. '$%6.2' used for US dollar denominations) can be added to end of number or format and is always enclosed in single quotes.
+It is important to make sure there is an ending quote unless using escape (\') for feet or minutes. for example.
 5'6" (5-feet, 6-inches) is good enough.
 5 feet cannot use 5:' otherwise parsing error will ensue.
 	- Time string (TBD) is differentiated with units/format by ##:##.
 Numericall, saved in the